ludocode/onramp/docs/virtual-machine.md

 This spec has undergone several changes in its history.
 The libc and bootstrap code will attempt to remain compatible with versions 2 and later (when the syscall table was added) to avoid breaking existing VMs.

-#### Version 4
+#### Version 4.0

 The current version.
 Changes include:

 - Changes to the Process Info Table:
     - The system call count and Process Info Count fields have been replaced by a single Minor Version field.
 This is much simpler for VMs to implement and for the bootstrap and libc to use.
     - All contents of the process info table, including command-line arguments and environment variables, are now read-only.
 (This change is backwards-compatible for VMs; it's a new restriction on programs only.)
+- Some system call changes:
+    - The prototype for `alloc` has changed.
+The old function was never used.
+    - `stat`, `symlink`, `spawn` and `waitpid` have been removed.
 - Cleaned up syscall error codes:
     - Added `ERROR_END_OF_FILE` and `ERROR_TRY_LATER` to clearly differentiate between closed and non-blocking streams.
 (Returning zero from `fread` and `fwrite` is now disallowed but the libc will still support it for backwards compatibility.)
+    - Added `ERROR_OVERFLOW` for situations in which the VM runs out of resources.
-    - Other error codes are now optional (except for `ERROR_GENERIC`).
+    - All error codes except `ERROR_GENERIC` and `ERROR_END_OF_FILE` are now optional.
 The spec now fully documents the expected error codes for all exceptional conditions in all syscalls.
-- Some syscall changes:
-    - The prototype for `alloc` has changed.
-The old function was never used.
+- Added a defitinion of devices, along with the device `/dev/urandom`.

 #### Version 3